-Can you target a list to specific titles and geographies?
+Can you target a list of specific titles and geographies?
 Yes.

-Can you target a list to people who like to drink craft beer?
+Can you target a list of people who like to drink craft beer?
 Unlikely.

 But many panel companies track these types of data points from survey responses to estimate incidence rates.
 Wait, an incidence what?
 We explain here.

 Household lists and landline phone records offer the ability to tack on specific demographics for phone surveys.
 But they're basic.
-You could order a list and ask for female heads-of-household with a specific income range.
+You could order a list and ask for female heads of households with a specific income range.

-Think back to when you got your cell phone number you use now.
+Think back to when you got the cell phone number you use now.
 Many of you don't likely live anywhere near there anymore, changed counties, states, or even countries.

 So if I wanted to do a phone survey and target only people who live in Adams County NY (fictitious), if you originally purchased your cell phone line in Adams County but now live somewhere on the West Coast, you'll be getting a call about an image and awareness survey for a diner 2,800 miles away.

-Doesn't seem very efficient does it?
-It adds to cost and time of phone survey projects and cell phone lists are largely ineffective and many of the numbers are wasted.
+Doesn't seem very efficient, does it?
+It adds to the cost and time of phone survey projects and cell phone lists are largely ineffective and many of the numbers are wasted.

 Nail in the Coffin 5: Erosion of Landlines

-Since 2004 cell phones have grown from about 15% of households all the way up to nearly 60%.
-Conversely, landline telephone households have dropped from nearly 100% all the way down to less than 50%.
-This is just 12 years which is staggering how quickly this has changed.
+Since 2004 cell phones have grown from about 15% of households all the way up to over 60%.
+Conversely, landline telephone households have dropped from nearly 100% all the way down to less than 40%.
+This is staggering how quickly this has changed.

-The trend from 2004 to 2016 but is clear.
-It's not going to turnaround either.
+The trend from 2004 to now but is clear.
+It's not going to turn around either.

 In fact, we have new generations born who will never experience a phone with a cord.
 They'll never experience untangling and running a long cord into the laundry room and closing the door to talk in privacy to their friends and away from their parents.